-September 2016 update: I originally published this post over two years ago and realized it was time for an update.
-The advice that I gave back then is slightly different in today’s landscape, so with that in mind and four years of experience under my belt, here’s the 2016 update of how to get started as a brand new travel blogger.
+January 2018 update: I originally published this post over three years ago and realized it was time for an update.
+The advice that I gave back then is slightly different in today’s landscape, so with that in mind and five years of experience under my belt, here’s the update of how to get started as a brand new travel blogger, as well as a video with additional information:

 Four years ago, I left California with a one-way ticket to Bangkok in my hand with a lot of dreams in my head and a blog that had a few entries about Coachella and my plans for an Asia adventure scribbled down.
 Since then, I’ve made a lot of mistakes (that I learned from, so it’s OK!) and a lot of wins, too.
 These days, my blog and associated activities pull in almost as much as when I was working in finance, but it wasn’t always that way.